The Importance of In-Person Instruction for Rope

 Location and Time

 Rope instruction will be held at my private rope studio located just north of Richmond.
-I will have regular availability on Tuesday and Thursday evenings from 7:30 to 9:30.
+I typically have availability on weekday evenings between 7 and 10 pm.
 I may have some weekend days available with advanced notice.

 There is a 1 hour minimum for instruction, though I recommend 2 hours per session in most cases.